tombosmansibm/custom_isam_collection/README.md

 I think that in general (for ISAM) a custom collection only brings value for roles and custom modules/packages at this moment for Tower.
 Playbooks are better maintained in there separate Git repository, and inventories also should be in a separate git repository.

+**It's actually very very hard at the moment to implement collections on Tower/AWX.
+It's just too soon.**